nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

 PPK2 usage and measurement
 ==========================

-To measure the current consumption of the nRF5340 SoC and nRF7002 device, complete the following steps:
+To measure the current consumption of the nRF5340 SoC and the nRF7002 device, complete the following steps:

-* Configure PPK2 connected to nRF5340 SoC as a source meter with 1.8 volts.
+* Configure PPK2 connected to the nRF5340 SoC as a source meter with 1.8 volts.
-* Configure PPK2 connected to nRF7002 device as a source meter with 3.6 volts.
+* Configure PPK2 connected to the nRF7002 device as a source meter with 3.6 volts.

 See :ref:`app_power_opt` for more information on power management testing and usage of the PPK2.